The Zealot Gene

-The Zealot Gene is the 22nd studio album by the British rock band Jethro Tull, released on 28 January 2022 by Inside Out Music.
+The Zealot Gene is the twenty-second studio album by the British rock band Jethro Tull, released on 28 January 2022 by Inside Out Music.
 Nearly five years in production, it is their first studio album since The Jethro Tull Christmas Album (2003), and their first of all original material since J-Tull Dot Com (1999), marking the longest gap between the band's studio albums.
+It is also their first album since This Was (1968) to be made without guitarist Martin Barre.

 The album entered the UK Albums Chart at number 9, becoming Jethro Tull's first UK top ten album since 1972.

 Background

-The album originated in January 2017, when vocalist and flautist Ian Anderson started to write new songs and arrange the shape of the album.
+The album originated in January 2017, when composer, vocalist and flautist Ian Anderson started to write new songs and arrange the shape of the album.
 Early into the process, he decided that it was to be a Jethro Tull album because the line-up of the group at that time had become the longest lasting in its history, but had not been involved on a studio recording under its name.
 It was a productive time, and seven tracks were recorded in March of that year.
 Further work on the album was put on hold in order for Anderson and the band to finish touring commitments in 2018 and 2019, and Anderson felt it would have been unfair to have the group back in the studio during the small amounts of down time.
 Following the outbreak of the COVID-19 pandemic and subsequent lockdowns, in early 2021 Anderson "gave up hope" and decided to put down his parts to the remaining five songs alone at his home studio.
-These last five songs are acoustic based and without drums, partly because Hammond was unable to record at home.
+These last five songs are acoustic based and without drums, partly because drummer Scott Hammond was unable to record at home.
 The band recorded their individual parts in a similar manner, leaving Anderson to assemble the various tracks to form a complete song.
 By July 2021, the album was complete and delivered to Inside Out.

 The Zealot Gene is the first Jethro Tull studio album to feature an entirely new lineup (other than Anderson), with guitarist Florian Opahle (who left the band between its recording and release), bassist David Goodier, keyboardist John O'Hara, and drummer Scott Hammond replacing four-fifths of The Jethro Tull Christmas Album lineup – Martin Barre, Jonathan Noyce, Andrew Giddings and Doane Perry respectively.
 The new lineup is the same that performed on Anderson's most recent solo album, Homo Erraticus (2014).
 The album is the first since This Was (1968) not to involve Barre in any capacity, as he was not asked to return when Anderson reformed Jethro Tull.